csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 expanding a node that is not on the solution path; hence, its search cost is minimal.
 It is not optimal, however: the path via Sibiu and Fagaras to Bucharest is 32 kilometers longer than the path through Rimnicu Vilcea and Pitesti.
 This shows why the algorithm is called “greedy”—at each step it tries to get as close to the goal as it can.

 Greedy best-first tree search is also incomplete even in a finite state space, much like depth-first search.
 Consider the problem of getting from Iasi to Fagaras.
-The heuristic sug- gests that Neamt be expanded first because it is closest to Fagaras, but it is a dead end.
+The heuristic suggests that Neamt be expanded first because it is closest to Fagaras, but it is a dead end.
 The solution is to go first to Vaslui—a step that is actually farther from the goal according to the heuristic—and then to continue to Urziceni, Bucharest, and Fagaras.
-The algorithm will never find this solution, however, because expanding Neamt puts Iasi back into the frontier, Iasi is closer to Fagaras than Vaslui is, and so Iasi will be expanded again, leading to an infi- nite loop.
+The algorithm will never find this solution, however, because expanding Neamt puts Iasi back into the frontier, Iasi is closer to Fagaras than Vaslui is, and so Iasi will be expanded again, leading to an infinite loop.
 (The graph search version _is_ complete in finite spaces, but not in infinite ones.)
 The worst-case time and space complexity for the tree version is O(bm), where m is the maximum depth of the search space.
 With a good heuristic function, however, the complexity can be reduced substantially.
 The amount of the reduction depends on the particular problem and on the quality of the heuristic.

 **3.5.2 A\* search: Minimizing the total estimated solution cost**